Canada in World War II: Attacks in Canadian waters and the mainland

 Axis U-boats operated in Canadian and Newfoundland waters throughout the war, sinking many naval and merchant vessels.
 Two significant attacks took place in 1942 when German U-boats attacked four allied ore carriers at Bell Island, Newfoundland.
 The carriers SS Saganaga and SS Lord Strathcona were sunk by U-513 on 5 September 1942, while SS Rosecastle and P.L.M 27 were sunk by U-518 on 2 November with the loss of 69 lives.
 When the submarine fired a torpedo at the loading pier, Bell Island became the only location in North America to be subject to direct attack by German forces in the Second World War.
 U-boats were also found in the St. Lawrence River; during the night of 14 October 1942, the Newfoundland Railway ferry, SS Caribou was torpedoed by German U-boat U-69 and sunk in the Cabot Strait with the loss of 137 lives.
 Both sides fought to outsmart each other and decide the fate of the merchant vessels in the Atlantic Ocean.
 Several U-boat wrecks have been found in Canadian waters, a few as far in as the Churchill River in Labrador.

 The Canadian mainland was also attacked when the Japanese submarine I-26 shelled the Estevan Point lighthouse on Vancouver Island on 20 June 1942.

 Japanese fire balloons were also launched at Canada, some reaching British Columbia and the other western provinces.
 The Japanese Fu-Go balloon bombs were released during the winter of 1944–45, although no Canadians were actually hurt by the devices.
 The Japanese Army hoped that, aside from direct blast effects the incendiary bombs would cause fires.
 Since the balloons had to be launched in the winter, when the jet stream is at its strongest, the snow-covered ground prevented any fires from spreading.
 Nevertheless, 57 devices were found during the war as far east as Manitoba.
 Many others were discovered as late as 2014.

+Germany placed an automated weather station on an unpopulated coast in northern Labrador in 1943, called Weather Station Kurt.
+It was discovered as German as late as 1977, because it was marked "Canadian" so occasional visitors didn't report it.